 “Feisty” isn’t a word that describes someone with real power, but someone who plays at being powerful.
 Would you ever call Superman “feisty?”
 How would he feel if you did?

 The Smurfette Principle has evolved into the Minority Feisty.
 Now instead of a “token” female in a children’s movie, we may see a few females sprinkled around, a “minority” of them.
 Parents, the next time you watch a children’s movie, try not to let the Minority Feisty population distract you from the limitations female characters are almost always forced into.
 Ask yourself: Is the female the protagonist in this film?
 Does the narrative revolve around her quest?
-Is she the one who makes choices, takes risks, and acts?
-Or is she, once again, helping the male star achieve his dreams?
+Or is she there to (play a crucial role in) helping the male star achieve his goal/ dream?

 Imagine if the gender ratio presented in movies for kids was reflected in the real world.
 Girls would be a minority.
 Is that a world that you want your kids to live in?
 Why does the imaginary world have to be sexist at all?